serafinski/LangGraph-Compare/docs/getting_started.rst

 Post deserialization - function saves every single thread to a separate :code:`json` file.

-Once again - the benefits of using :code:`create_experiment` - you can just refer to the properties.
+Once again - the benefits of using :code:`create_experiment` - you can just refer directly to experiment.

 **Example:**